🛎️ High demand! Book your tuktuk now 🛺

 • Walking along the riverside

-• Riverboat ride
+• A riverboat ride

-• Cement seats and tables to relax.
+• Cement seats and tables to relax

-• Children’s play area
+• A children’s play area

-• Floating hotel and restaurant
+• A floating hotel and restaurant

-• Walking, Jogging, and Cycling path.
+• Walking, Jogging, and Cycling paths

 2. Seema Malaka – Sir James Peiris Mawatha, Colombo